 Samantha Kolber’s poems have appeared or are forthcoming in Hummingbird: The Magazine of the Short Poem, The Mountain Troubadour, Red Silk: A Red Tent Anthology, Mama Says, Hunger Mountain, Minerva Rising, The Meadow, Nefarious Ballerina, and PoemCity.
 She received runner-up in the 2010 Ruth Stone Poetry Prize for her poem, “Jewel Tones,” and first place in the 2014 J. Richard Barry Memorial Award from The Poetry Society of Vermont for her poem, “The River Was the Only Sound.”

-B.A., Liberal Studies, Creative Writing, Union Institute & University
+BA, Liberal Studies, Creative Writing, Union Institute & University

-M.F.A, Creative Writing, Goddard College
+MFA, Creative Writing, Fiction and Poetry, Goddard College